AAAwesomer/ErrorRecognition/README.md

-# TireLearning
+# ErrorRecognizer

-Image recognition neural network that identifies errors in tires.
+Image recognition neural network that identifies errors in items.